-Family Lawyer Vista– Post Divorce Modifications
+Family Attorney Carlsbad – Post Divorce Modifications

 So you survived the rigorous and complex process of completing your divorce case.
 You have final orders on all issues—some issues settled, perhaps some issues were decided by the judge, but you got through it and you have a judgment of divorce in your hands.
 You’re done with family court right?
 Not necessarily.
 The family court retains jurisdiction over many of the issues related to your recently dissolved martial relationship until long after your family law judge declared you a single person.